natanielmendes/compound-interest-calc/README.md

 ## Available Scripts

-From the project directory, simply run:
+From the project directory, go to a terminal and run the following commands from the project folder:

 ### `npm install`
 ### `npm start`